vero-nika-2828/GlottoLotto_Matching-game/README.md

 * Provide educational tool for students of English language
 * Enable students to practice the language outside of the classroom
-* Evoke insterest among students to learn English
+* Evoke interest among students to learn English
-* Accommodate needs of learner with different langauge abilities
+* Accommodate needs of learner with different language abilities
 * Help them to expand their vocabulary, practice pronunciation, and link the concepts